adtoniq/wizepandas-for-php/README.md

 ### Code Snippet Caching / Updating

-The `wizepandas.php` file includes a sample implementation of the required injected code snippet persistent store.
-This implementation uses a combination of sessions and simple filesystem storage. <b>This requires that you create a writable directory named `fs` on your server.</b> Change the `JSPATH` setting to select a different location for storage of the code snippet.
+The `wizepandas.php` file provides a default implementation of the required injected code snippet persistent store.
+This implementation uses a combination of sessions and simple filesystem storage. <b>This requires that you create a writable directory named `fs` on your server.</b> Provide a `jsPath` option in the `$wizepandas_config` options to select a different location for storage of the code snippet.
+This path and directory must be writable by PHP code when served.

 Our ad-block handling code is regularly updated in response to changes to ad-block rules, so it is best practice to retrieve the latest version once a day.
+You can change the default expiry by providing a `jsExpiry` option (expiry in seconds).
 The provided implementation retrieves the latest code on the first run and stores it in the defined location on the filesystem and also stores a copy in the `$_SESSION` space.

-You can provide your own `loadScript` and `saveScript` functions using database, memcache, redis or other technologies, or use the provided implementation.
+You can provide your own `loadScript` and `saveScript` functions using database, memcache, redis or other technologies by specifying `loadScript` and `saveScript` options in the `$wizepandas_config` options.